netifi-proteus/proteus-httpgateway/README.md

 # proteus-httpgateway

-An API Gateway that allows bridging HTTP with Proteus.
+An API Gateway that allows bridging HTTP with [Netifi Proteus](https://www.netifi.com).

 ## What is Proteus?